ibm-cloud-docs/openwhisk/actions_java.md

   ```
 {: codeblock}

-2. Run the command `gradle jar`, which generates a jar archive in the directory `build/libs/`.
+2. Run the command `gradle jar`, which generates a JAR archive in the directory `build/libs/`.
-Use this jar archive to deploy the action as described in the previous section.
+Use this JAR archive to deploy the action as described in the previous section.
 For more information, read the Gradle documentation [Declaring Dependencies](https://docs.gradle.org/current/userguide/declaring_dependencies.html#declaring_dependencies).

 Here is an example of a Java Web Action that takes `text` as input and generates a QR code image.
 Create a file `Generate.java` in the directory `java_example/src/main/java/qr`.